Kevin Gowdy: Texas Rangers

 On July 30, 2021, Gowdy, Spencer Howard, and Josh Gessner were traded to the Texas Rangers in exchange for Hans Crouse, Kyle Gibson, and Ian Kennedy.
 He finished out the 2021 season with the Hickory Crawdads of the High-A East, going 2–1 with a 3.71 ERA and 26 strikeouts over 29 innings.
 Gowdy opened the 2022 season back with Hickory.
+However, he instead spent the season with the Double-A Frisco RoughRiders, posting a 2-3 record and 9.90 ERA with 33 strikeouts across 40 innings pitched.
+Gowdy elected free agency following the season on November 10, 2022.